ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 Returns a JSON object with the corresponding item.
 User must be logged in to access.

+Success: Returns a status of 200 and a JSON object containing the item.

 #### PUT

 The request body must include information to be updated.
 User must be logged in to access.

+Success: Returns a status of 201 and a JSON object with a success message and the count of updated items.

 #### DELETE

 Permanently removes the item from the inventory.
 A confirmation dialog may be a good idea here.
 User must be logged in to access.

+Success: Returns a status of 200 and a JSON object with a success message with the count of deleted items.

 ---